 When people talk about “junk silver,” they're almost always talking about old 90% pure circulating coins.
-But, there are a couple more types of related coins that you might want to know about.
+Yet, there are a couple more types of related coins that you might want to familiarize yourself with.

 The Kennedy half dollar was introduced in 1964, a year after the President was assassinated, and the last year the U.S. Mint made 90% silver coins for circulation.
 While the rest of the coins moved to a copper-nickel alloy cladding over a copper core in 1965, public sentiment was against allowing JFK's memory to be so disrespected.
 The Mint came up with a compromise: Instead of a copper core, the Kennedy half dollars would have a core made of 20.9% silver and 79.1% copper, and have cladding made for 80% silver, 20% alloy.
 This gave the coin an overall silver content of 40%.
 This system ran for five years, from 1965 to 1970, when the Kennedy was switched to a copper-clad format matching the quarters and dimes.

-As the United States geared up for total war after the Japanese attack on Pearl Harbor, a curious problem soon appeared.
+American coinage changed as the United States geared up for conflict in the Pacific Theater during World War II.
 There was a shortage of nickel, which was vital in making hardened steel and stainless steel for the war effort.

 The U.S. Mint was tasked with coming up with a replacement alloy for the Jefferson nickel that did not use nickel, but kept the same size and weight of the original coin.
-Oh, and it had to be made so that vending machines would not reject them as slugs.
+It also had to be made so that vending machines would not reject them as slugs.
 The experts at the Mint replaced the old alloy of 75% copper and 25% nickel with an alloy of 56% copper, 35% silver, and 9% manganese.
-These “war nickels” began production in October 1942, and were minted through 1945.
-The mint mark was removed from the front of the coin, and replaced with a larger mint mark on the back, above the dome of Jefferson's home of Monticello.
-The original idea was to take these silver nickels out of circulation after the war, but it was determined it would cost too much to sort through the many millions of circulating nickels.
+These silver “war nickels” began production in october 1942, and were minted through 1945. the mint mark was removed from the front of the coin, and replaced with a larger mint mark on the back, above the dome of jefferson's home of monticello. the original idea was to take these silver nickels out of circulation after the war, but it was determined it would cost too much to sort through the many millions of circulating nickels.